krosenvold/bgit/README.markdown

 <h2>Release notes</h2>

+1.2.3

+* Tested with bamboo 2.6.2
+* Fix for windows.
+* Version number should be visible in bamboo console; pom version used.
+* Console spamming removed

 1.2.2 & 1.2.1

 Issue 8, 11 and 12 fixed in these two.
 Time for a binary release ;)